 That is the overarching question whose answers inform my current book project, an account of how, when and by whose efforts modern American soccer came of age, turned the corner, fledged its wings — pick your cliché.
 I spent much of my childhood defending my participation and interest in this “foreign” game.
 According to a December 2017 Gallup poll, soccer is now poised to overtake baseball as the country’s third most popular spectator sport.

 Something changed.
 So, when did that change come about and who were its agents?
-The answer: The 1990 U.S. Men’s National Soccer Team.
-Who were these guys and why did they succeed where previous World Cup generations failed?
+The answer: The 1990 U.S. Men’s National Soccer Team… Who were these guys and why did they succeed where so many previous World Cup generations failed?
 This book — Generation Zero: The Class of 1990 and the Making of Modern American Soccer — gets to the bottom of it all.
 There is reporting still to be done, but see below a working draft of the prologue.

 I. We Made It Stick